 - an MRI scan.

 The main treatment for both types of angiomyxoma is surgery to remove the whole tumour.
 Depending on where the tumour is, it may be difficult to completely remove it.
-The medical literature suggests that about 3 out of 10 (30%) aggressive angiomyxoma tumours will come back (recur).
+These types of tumour can come back in the same place (recur).
 Sometimes they can keep coming back.
 Coping with this can be difficult.

 Another treatment you may have is hormone therapy.
 Some angiomyxomas are hormone sensitive or hormone dependent.
 This means that they use hormones to grow.
 Hormone therapies can slow down or stop the growth of a tumour by either: